Leadership Council Members

 Executive Board Members

-Krystal Cruz is the Elected 2022-2024 Northeast Regional National Council Representative to the United Nations Foundation’s United Nations Association of the United States of America (UNA-USA).
+• Krystal Cruz is the Re-Elected 2024-2026 Northeast Regional National Council Representative to the United Nations Foundation’s United Nations Association of the United States of America (UNA-USA).
 She is particularly inspired by Columbia University’s Arnold A. Saltzman Professor of International and Public Affairs—Edward C. Luck (1948-2021); Prof. Luck (SIPA'72) served as the UNA-USA President (1984-1994) and became known for his work on the Responsibility to Protect, a doctrine that aims to prevent and halt genocide and other mass atrocities.

 She is a Visiting Scholar for the Center for Science & Society's Research Cluster on Science & Subjectivity (RCSS)—for her RCSS Project, she is exploring a five year historical timeline of events that occurred from the film screening in Schermerhorn Hall on February 27th, 2018 of A Dangerous Idea: Eugenics, Genetics and the American Dream documentary about genetics, eugenics, and social inequality in the United States, featuring Professor Bob Pollack as a key expert; to the unanimous historic board of trustees vote to remove the name of a eugenicist off of a campus building on July 15, 2020; to the ultimate Call-To-Action to rename the building formerly known as Thorndike Hall to Dr. Edmund W. Gordon Tower—after one of Columbia’s first ever African American tenured professors.
 Notably, Professor Gordon’s scholarship both dismantled the concept of a Hierarchy of Human Race as well as informed the Supreme Court about the harmful effects of school segregation—leading to the Elementary and Secondary Education Act in 1965.